Key facts

 Express your individuality, challenge the norm and create without limitations under the guidance of experienced industry professionals in Deakin's Bachelor of Creative Arts.
 Immerse yourself in your creative practice and develop the adaptable critical skills necessary to become an agile and versatile creative with a sustainable career in the arts sector.

-Get amongst the next generation of dynamic practicing creatives when you major in one of the following specialist areas:
+Get amongst the next generation of dynamic practising creatives when you major in dance, photography, theatre, visual arts or writing.

-Along with your major, you’ll personalise your degree with minors in complementary study areas, like scriptwriting, 2D and 3D practices, theatre production, Indigenous studies and more.
-Each day you’ll delve into new creative mediums and experiment in areas that develop your interests and unique talents.
+Along with your major, you will personalise your degree with minors in complementary study areas, like scriptwriting, 2D and 3D practices, theatre production, Indigenous studies and more.
+Each day you will delve into new creative mediums and experiment in areas that develop your interests and unique talents.

 Want to build a sustained arts career doing what you love?

 Realise your creative dreams when you study a Bachelor of Creative Arts at Deakin.
-You’ll dedicate yourself to mastering your creative practice and spend your days exploring fresh perspectives through your craft.
+You will dedicate yourself to mastering your creative practice and spend your days exploring fresh perspectives through your craft.

 Explore a diverse range of creative mediums to tell captivating stories through your craft, in a flexible and supportive environment.
-You’ll have the scope to expand your creative practice beyond what you’ve ever imagined, preparing you to thrive in the contemporary arts world.
+You will have the scope to expand your creative practice beyond what you’ve ever imagined, preparing you to thrive in the contemporary arts world.

-Over the course of the degree, you’ll develop an entrepreneurial mindset and the leadership skills needed to keep pace in the fast-moving creative industries.
-Beyond your creative practice, you’ll develop real-world skills and form connections with the arts industry through programs, internships and volunteering opportunities.
+Over the course of the degree, you will develop an entrepreneurial mindset and the leadership skills needed to keep pace in the fast-moving creative industries.
+Beyond your creative practice, you will develop real-world skills and form connections with the arts industry through programs, internships, and volunteering opportunities.

-By the time you graduate, you’ll have the foundations to work across the arts and entertainment industries in anything from live theatre and dance, film and television to media and communications, or develop an independent freelance career working towards exhibitions, publications, festivals and community productions and events.
+By the time you graduate, you will have the foundations to work across the arts and entertainment industries in anything from live theatre and dance, film and television to media and communications, or develop an independent freelance career working towards exhibitions, publications, festivals and community productions and events.

 - Award granted